: a person who engages in the sport or activity of riding an inner tube (as down a river or snowy slope) : one who participates in tubing

 With so many tubers using the river, streambank erosion became a problem at popular exit points.—Jerry Gerlach et al.

 Skiers, snowboarders and snow tubers have seen everything Mother Nature can throw at them this winter.—Ron Leonardi

-Recent Examples of tuber from the Web
+Recent Examples on the Web

-These example sentences are selected automatically from various online news sources to reflect current usage of the word 'tuber'.
+These example sentences are selected automatically from various online news sources to reflect current usage of the word 'tuber.'
 Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
 Send us feedback.

 Latin, swelling, truffle; perhaps akin to Latin tumēre to swell — more at thumb entry 1